- What’s new in Umbraco 9.1?

 Every time a content item is saved in Umbraco a new version (or revision) is saved in the database.
 This allows you to roll back to previous versions and provides a history of changes.
 It also means that a content item that has been worked on a lot can potentially consist of many database entries of which only one is in use (the published version) and just a few others might be relevant such as unpublished work.

 History Cleanup does exactly what the name suggests.
-It cleans the history for content items ensuring there is less excess data.
+It cleans the history for content items ensuring there is not a lot of excess data.

-The cleanup is scheduled to run hourly (changed from daily in the release candidate) and will go through content items and clean up any unnecessary versions based on the cleanup policy.
+The cleanup is scheduled to run daily and will go through content items and clean up any unnecessary versions based on the cleanup policy.

 The default cleanup policy is to remove all versions that are more than 4 days old except for the latest version which will be kept for 90 days.

 You can of course configure the cleanup policy to your liking and either add new defaults for all document types or disable the cleanup entirely.

 If you are upgrading an existing installation to 9.1, the History Cleanup will be disabled by default and you’ll need to enable it in order to benefit from scheduled cleanups.
 This is all configured in appsettings.json: